Cakeyan/SoPhy_Evaluation/rope.md

 **00240**

-Is the mass of the red cube less than that of the green cube?
+Is the mass of the green cube greater than that of the red cube?

 **00241**

-How many fixed points are there in the video?
+How many blue objects are there in the video?

 **00242**

-If the green cube were much heavier, which direction would the green cube move?
+What would happen if the red cube were much lighter?

-A. Down

-B. Up

-C. Stationary
+A. The purple pulley would not move

+B. The green cube would move down

+C. The yellow pulley would rotate clockwise

+D. The blue pulley would move down

+E. The red cube would move up

 **00243**

-If we want the cyan pulley to rotate clockwise, what can we do?
+What can we do to let the yellow pulley to rotate clockwise?

-A. Decrease the mass of the green cube
+A. Increase the mass of the green cube

-B. Increase the mass of the green cube
+B. Decrease the mass of the red cube

-C. Decrease the mass of the red cube
+C. Increase the mass of the red cube

-D. Increase the mass of the red cube
+D. Decrease the mass of the green cube

 ----